kobe1941/FFExtension/README.md

                                 ];
 ```

 your own custom array will add to this default array .
-If you don't want the default array, start with this method and set `need` to NO:
+If you don't want the default array ,  start with this method and set  `need ` to NO :

 ```objective-c
 - (void)startWorkWithOption:(FFHookOption)option unrecogziedSelectorClassPrefixs:(NSArray<NSString *> *)classPrefixs needDefault:(BOOL)need callBackBlock:(FFExceptionBlock)block;